chromium/chromium/docs/webapps/README.md

 See the [public interface][48] section about which areas are generally "publicly available".

-The system is generally unit-test-compabible through the `FakeWebAppProvider`, which is created by default in the `TestingProfile`.
+The system is generally unit-test-compabible through the [`FakeWebAppProvider`][40], which is created by default in the `TestingProfile`.
 Sometimes tests require using the [`AwaitStartWebAppProviderAndSubsystems`][41] function in the setup function of the test to actually start the web app system & wait for it to complete startup.
+See [testing.md][58] for more information.

 There is a long-term goal of having the system be easily fake-able for customers using it.
-The best current 'public interface' distinction of the system is the `WebAppCommandScheduler`, but this hopefully will get more clear in the future.
+The best current 'public interface' distinction of the system is the `WebAppCommandScheduler`.

 To access or change information about a web app: